SHIRLEY — Selectmen at their meeting Monday night renewed the Class II license for Warila Auto Repair and Sales, 200 Ayer Road.

 According to a Nashoba newspaper story published in December, 2014, several law enforcement agencies were involved in the raid, including DEA, FBI, state and local police.
 It also listed the charges.
 Court documents at that time showed that Warila, then 57, was charged with an array of serious, drug-related offenses, including trafficking in heroin/morphine/opium; distribution and possession of Class B and Class C drugs and intent to distribute B,C and D-class drugs, plus improper storage of a firearm, possession of a firearm without an FID card and carrying a dangerous weapon.
 Bail was set at $500,000 surety/$50,000 cash.

 Warila considers the matter all but settled.
-"That shouldn't be an issue," he said when Selectman Enrico Cappucci brought it up.
+“That shouldn’t be an issue,” he said when Selectman Enrico Cappucci brought it up.
+But Cappucci said the case isn’t closed yet and there might still be fallout that would affect the license, such as DEA seizure of the property.

 Warila countered that the board shouldn’t withhold his license on that basis.
 “I’m innocent” until proven otherwise, he said.